What Are the Different Types of Cooling Towers?

 Methods of Cooling Tower Assembly

-In factory-assembled cooling towers, employees at the production factory put the tower together.
-Once it is complete, they transport it intact to the location that will use it.
-This preassembly process generally works best for smaller towers, since larger towers can become unwieldy to ship or sustain damage in transit.
+• Factory-assembled: This pre-assembled design is generally best for smaller operations since larger towers can sustain damage in transit.
 Factory-assembled towers are useful in modestly demanding applications such as food-processing plants, automotive facilities and cooling systems across a range of industries.

 Read Part 2 of The Different Types of Cooling Towers